dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 ---
 layout: post
 title: "React 16.3: What’s New?"
 description: "Learn about the new features in React 16.3.
-New Lifecycles, Context, Strict Mode, createRef and forward Ref"
+New Lifecycles, Context, Strict Mode, createRef and forwardRef"
 longdescription: "React 16 keeps evolving.
-It's important to understand these changes to enable you build ergonomic applications with React.
-Learn what's new in React 16!"
+It's important to understand these changes to enable you build ergonomic React applications.
+Learn what's new in React 16.3!"
 date: 2018-04-26 08:30
 category: Technical Guide, Angular, ReactJS
 design: